Thursday, February 22, 2018

 It's time to get creative

-Making a brand new rugged landscape is extremely easy thanks to the fantastic user interface.
+Creating a brand-new rugged landscape is extremely easy thanks to the fantastic user interface.
 Not only that, the results can be produced and viewed quickly, even on an 8MHz computer.
-Thankfully, the program made great use of my 16MHz Mega STe which is superb.
-The versatile speeds of Hatari will be a huge bonus!
+Thankfully, the program made great use of my 16MHz Mega STe, which is superb.
+Hatari's versatile speed will be a huge bonus!

 The 3D part was initially difficult to grasp but don't give up - keep on tinkering and you'll grasp it.
 Once you're happy, you can then add light-shading, alter various colour parameters, and increase the detail level.
 Heck, you can even animate a fly-by through your newly created world.

-Dabbling in 16-bit creation was fun and it's impressive to see what wonders I could knock out.
+Dabbling in 16-bit creation was fun, and it's impressive to see what wonders I could knock out.
 To think I found it by chance: Floppyshop ART-3647.
-It's a nice feeling to find something "new" and this is a great program to get started in fractal landscaping.
-Give it a go and let me know what you think in the comments below!
+It's a nice feeling to find something "new", and this is a great program to get started in fractal landscaping.
+Give it a go and let me know what you think in the comments!

 I hope you enjoy making mountains...